oracle/cluster-manager/deploy/README.md

     helm init
     ```

 2. Execute helm install with the following values set.
-Note that the following command makes a reference to helm chart in project
+Note that the following command makes a reference to helm chart
-(./helm/cluster-manager).
-Therefore this command should either run from the project directory or may refer to the helm chart
+in the project's [deploy](./) directory (./helm/cluster-manager).
+Therefore this command should either run from the
-in the project directory.
+deploy directory or may refer to the helm chart in the deploy directory.

     ```
     FEDERATION_NAMESPACE=federation-system